Apply for Nursing School Financial Aid

 - Direct Unsubsidized Loans: This option is available to eligible undergraduate, graduate, and professional students.
 However, you don’t need to demonstrate financial need in order to qualify.

 - Direct PLUS Loans: Though this loan is not based on financial need, loan borrowers are required to pass a credit check.
 Eligible graduates, professional students, and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.

 To find out if you qualify for federal student aid, check out this article.

 Applying for federal student aid is fairly easy, especially when using Frank’s online FAFSA® tool.
-The application usually takes about 30-45 minutes to complete but with Frank’s online FAFSA® tool it will only take you 7 minutes.
+The government application generally takes hours complete but with Frank’s online FAFSA® tool it takes only minutes.

 State Aid For Nurses

 Finding specific aid programs within your state can be overwhelming and at times difficult.
 Thankfully, the Health Resources & Services Administration has a database specifically for nurse students to find grants within their state.
 You can find your state’s aid by first doing to data.hrsa.gov and then entering specific information such as the state, country, program name, etc.

 Tuition Reimbursement Programs

 Many health systems and other types of healthcare organizations across the nation are offering tuition reimbursement.
 Check out hospitals that pay for nursing school to find out which hospitals will pay for your nursing school based on your state.
 For instance, if you reside in New York and work for Health Quest, the hospital will provide tuition assistance to eligible nursing staff.
 Since tuition reimbursement through an employer is based on which state and hospital you work at, the eligibility requirements differ.
 To find out if you qualify, check out your hospital’s requirements on their website.